 Because we often hold our phones next to our heads when making calls, scientists have wondered whether this might lead to tumors in the brain, ear, or neck area.

-Many studies on cell phone use and cancer have been done in the last several years.
-They include:
+Many studies on cell phone use and cancer have been done over the past three decades.
+The FDA regularly monitors studies and statistics involving the issue.
+Some of the more recognized studies include:

 INTERPHONE study.
 Researchers from 13 countries looked at cell phone use in more than 5,000 people who got brain tumors and a similar group without brain tumors.
 Overall, no link was found between the risk of brain tumors and: